krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.04.29        - version 1.0.1 =
+* Tweak             - Added stack trace to logger.
+* Tweak             - Reduce the amount of update requests in checkout.
+* Fix               - Delete current purchase id stored in Woo session if GET or PUT request to Avarda fails.

 = 2021.01.25        - version 1.0.0 =
 * Tweak             - Tweak WC checkout form submission logic.
 The plugin is no longer reliant on a hashchange to send beforeSubmitContinue reponse to Avarda.
 * Tweak             - Adds logging to logfile from frontend actions in checkout (during payment completion).